Bonsai handles the back office. You focus on the work you love.

 Information returns are documents like Form W-2 that requires businesses to report their transactions with the IRS.
 The form used for reporting individual shares in partnerships and S-corporation income to the IRS is Form K-1.
 Unlike sole proprietorship or partnerships, a C-corps is recognized separately as a tax in the Federal tax code.

-What happens when you pay your tax returns late?
+What happens when you pay your self employment tax Texas late?

 If, as a consultant, you owe $1000 or more in both Self-employment tax Texas and income tax, and you do not make estimated payments quarterly, then you are subject to a penalty by the IRS.
 The IRS will calculate the underpayment.
 This is done by first getting the estimated queerly payments, then the difference with the underpayment is multiplied by the rate for that quarter, sometimes 5% or more.